How to Avoid Unwanted Baby Gifts (A Gentle Guide for Parents)

 Small, natural guidance is often enough.

-1. Share What You Actually Use
+1. Share What You Actually Use or Prefer

 Instead of listing what you don’t want, talk about what’s genuinely helpful.